blockchain-certificates/cert-viewer/README.md

 TODO
 ===
   - note: we will rename this repo to certificate-viewer after merging back to MIT
-  - Better sample data
+  - better sample data
-  - Switch to configargparse
+  - switch to configargparse
   - document from user entry to cert creation
-  - ensure no issues with zip entry, check leading 0s
+  - ensure issues with zip entry export
   - load recent txids dynamically
-  - medialab mailchimp

 Contact
 ===